davideweaver/lrails/README.markdown

 	You will find the API_KEY in the apps settings screen within Exceptional.

-3. Require the Exceptional gem in your ruby code
+3. Require the Loggr gem in your ruby code

 	```
 	require 'rubygems'
-	require 'exceptional'
+	require 'loggr'
 	```

 4. Configure Loggr for your ruby app